 The financial plan is perhaps, with the executive summary, the most important section of any business plan.

 Indeed, a solid financial plan tells lenders that your business is viable and can repay the loan you need from them.
-If you’re looking to raise equity from private investors, a solid financial plan will prove them your coworking business is an attractive investment.

 There should be 3 sections to your financial plan section:

 - Your historical financials (only if you already operate the business and have financial accounts to show)

 - The startup costs of your project (if you plan to open a new coworking space, purchase new equipment, renovate your facilities, etc.)

 Historical Financials (if any)

 In the scenario where you already have some historical financials (a few quarters or a few years), include them.
 A summary of your financial statements in the form of charts e.g. revenue, gross profit and net profit is enough, save the rest for the appendix.